 Ok, you’ve found out that you are pregnant, the first thing you are going to want to do is figure out who is going to be taking care of you and baby through the next few months… and the question is more frequently will you work with a Midwife or an Obgyn?

 Now I’m going to say up front, that an Obgyn or a Midwife will not be for everyone and you will likely have a general “trend” in your area of which one is more popular or the norm.
 But we all need to do what is best for us and our baby so while I am including some things about my journey through pregnancy (had both with one pregnancy), I admit I’m a tad skewed to the Midwive’s rock camp.
-But that doesn’t mean that I think all Obgyn’s are horrible, we had a really nice one for most of our pregnancy and I adore him.
-It just didn’t work for us.
+But that doesn’t mean that I think all Obgyn’s are horrible, we had a really nice one for most of our first pregnancy and I adore him.
+It just wasn’t our best option.

 So please keep an open mind, and figure out what is going to work best for you and your family.

 This post contains affiliate links.
 By clicking a link and buying something, I might earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For additional details, click here.

 Let’s start with the common things to think about when you are choosing your care provider.
 If you pick a Midwife or an Obgyn these things are still applicable.